Deveshsamant/Ai-Medical-Chatbot/README.md

 ## 🎯 Features

-- **Memory Efficient**: Runs on RTX 3050 6GB using 4-bit quantization
 - **Multiple Datasets**: Combines HealthCareMagic-100k, iCliniq, and custom medical data
 - **QLoRA Training**: Parameter-efficient fine-tuning with LoRA adapters
 - **Easy to Use**: Simple scripts for preprocessing, training, and inference